 A. MQTT is different from HTTP.

-• HTTP is the request-response protocol for client-server computing and is not always optimized for mobile devices, while MQTT’s publishes/subscribe model provides reliability for the whole system.
+- HTTP serves as the request-response protocol for client-server computing but often lacks optimization for mobile devices.
+In contrast, MQTT’s publish/subscribe model ensures reliability throughout the entire system.

 Q. Is MQTT UDP or TCP?

-A. You may say it uses both.
-It relies on the TCP protocol for data transmission.
-A variant, SN, is used over other transports such as Bluetooth or UDP.
+A. You can say it uses both protocols.
+It relies on the TCP protocol for data transmission, while a variant, SN, operates over other transports like Bluetooth or UDP.